top of page

 A Collaborative Model of Care and Responsibility

-The CircleUp Clinical Collective is a coordinated system of care uniting licensed psychologists, psychotherapists, and social workers who share a common mission: to make high-quality, trauma-informed, and culturally grounded mental health care accessible to newcomers and immigrants individuals and families across Ontario.
+The CircleUp Clinical Collective is a coordinated system of care uniting licensed psychologists, psychotherapists, and social workers who share a common mission: to make high-quality, trauma-informed, and culturally grounded mental health care accessible to newcomers and immigrants individuals and families in the Greater Toronto Area.

 This model combines clinical independence with community responsibility.
 Each clinician maintains full professional control over their therapeutic work, while CircleUp Foundation provides the funding systems that make equitable access to care possible.